-The Curriculum & Quality Assurance Committee was renamed in 2022/23 from the Education, Quality & Performance Committee following a review of its Terms of Reference.
-The Committee is responsible for overseeing the curricular provision of South West College, especially the nature, quality and performance of the provision and the extent to which it meets the needs of the community that the College seeks to serve.
-It contributes to the development of strategic objectives, through the Annual Development Plan process, for meeting local and regional education and skills needs in accordance with DfE objectives and targets.
+The Curriculum & Quality Assurance Committee is responsible for overseeing the curricular provision of South West College, especially the nature, quality and performance of the provision and the extent to which it meets the needs of the community that the College seeks to serve.
+It contributes to the development of strategic objectives, through the College Development Planning process, for meeting local and regional education and skills needs in accordance with DfE objectives and targets.
 It also contributes to the setting of curriculum governance key performance indicators with a particular emphasis on student recruitment, retention and achievement.
 Performance against the Annual Operating Plan and associated report card targets is monitored on an ongoing basis.
 The Committee also monitors the standard of education provision by reviewing the whole college self-evaluation and quality improvement plans, Education and Training Inspectorate reports and other internal monitoring and external inspection reports.
-Committee members offer guidance and support to encourage, promote and facilitate the development of strategic partnerships which are beneficial to the development and image of South West College and help to identify models of best practice locally, nationally and internationally in the provision of further and higher education and training.
+Committee members offer guidance and support to encourage, promote and facilitate the development of strategic partnerships which are beneficial to the development of South West College and help to identify models of best practice locally, nationally and internationally in the provision of further and higher education and training.